A reviews round-up for Beautiful – The Carole King Musical at the Aldwych Theatre

 Along the way she made more than BEAUTIFUL music, and wrote the soundtrack to a generation.

-"Carole King’s album Tapestry has sold more than 25 million copies, and even if you’ve never heard of her, you’ll know plenty of her catchy songs.
+REVIEWS ROUND-UP"Carole King’s album Tapestry has sold more than 25 million copies, and even if you’ve never heard of her, you’ll know plenty of her catchy songs.
 This affectionate jukebox musical focuses on her route to success, between the ages of 16 and 29.
 This isn’t exhilaratingly dramatic.
 But Marc Bruni’s staging is slick and witty, Douglas McGrath’s book nicely highlights the industrial efficiency of the music business, and Derek McLane’s sets reinforce the impression of a world in which musicians are treated as soulless hirelings."

 " [Brayben] gives a wonderfully endearing performance that seems to soar beyond mere impersonation as it communicates King's warmth, modesty, self-deprecating humour, and touching integrity and projects the straight-from-the-heart candour of that nasal, husky, plaintively yearning singing voice. " "As if the cornucopia of one of the catchiest back-catalogues in the pop canon weren't enough, this likeable, zestfully performed show also has the advantage of other evergreens (“You've Lost That Loving Feeling”, “On Broadway”) by friendly rivals, Barry Mann and Cynthia Weil whose wisecracking but less complicated partnership (engagingly handled by Ian McIntosh and Lorna Want) "